-A generation after the worst of the AIDS crisis, what is it like to be a young gay man in New York?
-How many words are there now for the different kinds of pain, the different kinds of love?
+A generation after the peak of the AIDs crisis, what is it like to be a young gay man in New York?
+Explores profound themes through the turbulent and often hilarious experiences of a group of young, ambitious New Yorkers.

 Tells stories of loss, fear, community and hope, of the Calais camp's creation - and of its eventual destruction.
 Join the residents over freshly baked naan and sweet milky chai at the Afghan Café

 Two miniature comedic masterpieces from the 1960s, The Lover and The Collection, which explore secrets, lies and seduction, are directed by Jamie Lloyd.